 Just as the office park’s natural environment is the region adjacent to both city and country, so too are their architectural inspirations.
-On trips to St. Louis as a child, the welcomed me like coming attractions before the urban feature presentation.
+On trips to St. Louis as a child, they welcomed me like coming attractions before the urban feature presentation.
 Like the cities they surrounded, the office park profile — though low — was higher than most structures in suburbia.
 Usually built in the faceless Corporate International or Late Modern styles favored by developers of downtown financial districts, they looked a bit like short, stocky, cities in miniature.
 The landscape of the office park, on the other hand, seems more inspired by the university campus, with large, manicured lawns.
-They also invariably feature vast, sprawling parking lots of the sort familiar to all country and small town folk.
+They also invariably feature vast, sprawling parking lots of the sort familiar to all country and small-town folk.

 Having never worked in an office park, I suppose I have a different relationship with them than I assume do the workers within.
 I’ve never had a job in a cubicle, surrounded by (but isolated from) coworkers by flimsy walls decorated with family photos, a calendar, and particularly appropriate Dilbert comic strips.
-I’ve never had a job where I was encouraged to participate in Casual Fridays; in fact, when I worked at Amoeba Music I instigated Anti-Casual Fridays in which I encouraged co-workers to dressing up, rather than down, was more rebellious.
+I’ve never had a job where I was encouraged to participate in Casual Fridays; in fact, when I worked at Amoeba Music I instigated Anti-Casual Fridays in which I encouraged co-workers to dress up, rather than down, was more rebellious.
 There have been a few occasions on which I’ve been to office parks on visits… and I did watch The Office and Enlightened.

 Most of my experience with office parks, though, has come when they’re not in use — which is most of the time.
-Before the workers arrive and after they leave, office parks sit empty — uneasily tranquil and vaguely threatening, their well lawns and fountains as lifeless and undisturbed as, say, the Chernobyl Exclusion Zone.
+Before the workers arrive and after they leave, office parks sit empty — uneasily tranquil and vaguely threatening, their well-maintained lawns and fountains as lifeless and undisturbed as, say, the Chernobyl Exclusion Zone.
 I’ve always found their austerity attractive, producing in me an effect akin to the art of the anti-expressionist Neue Sachlichkeit movement.
 When I was young I occasionally raided the flower beds of office parks to decorate a vase on my kitchen table.
 Once I used a large office park lawn to play laser tag with friends.
 More often I snuck onto them to enjoy a picnic — never once troubled by a security guard although always on the lookout.
 For me, trespassing in an office park made me feel a bit like Number 6 on The Prisoner had be been attempting to infiltrate the Village instead of escape it.

 Naturally, the owners of office parks have begun to employ the adaptive reuse strategies to these unloved properties to make them appealing to the bourgeoisie who’re now returning to city centers, unsure why their parents and grandparents ever left.
 For most yuccies, it might take as little as removing those acoustic drop ceilings, putting a ping pong table in the break room, and getting some mismatched furniture.
 It can also mean more significant changes, such as improving bicycle, pedestrian, and public transit infrastructure; rezoning to add residences and shops; or making profound structural or landscape improvements.